kubeshark/docs/src/pages/en/querying.md

 ### Helpers

 Helpers in KFL are method invocations that enable filtering capability which cannot be provided through the syntax.
-These are the available helpers in BFL:
+These are the available helpers in KFL:

 #### `startsWith(string)`